HEROMORA/La-Restaurante/README.md

 the needs of a user and meet the requirements and standards of any modern application

-It is a simple application which depends on files in ing its data , but the way it's designed allows it to be extended and have much more features without much dependancies between classes and can easily be converted to *Database-based application*
+It is a simple application which depends on files in ing its data , but the way it's designed allows it to be extended and have much more features without much dependencies between classes and can easily be converted to *Database-based application*

 Thank you.